bobbimanners/Zapple-II/README.md

 This is one of the BASIC interpreters from the Processor Technologies SOL-20 system.
 The source code was provided as an example with z80as.

+I assembled this code under `Z80as` on Linux, since it defines too many symbols to assemble natively on the Apple II in the available memory.
+I plan to take a look at the Aztec C build configuration to see if it is possible to find more memory for dynamic allocation (ie: `malloc()`).

 It is a 5K BASIC, so it is rather primitive.
 However it does have a floating point package and trig functions.